 If you've outgrown Navattic and are looking for a more feature-rich replacement, these nine Navattic competitors and alternatives are worth looking into.

-Best Navattic alternative for presales teams and sales-led organizations.
+Best Navattic alternative for solutions teams and sales-led organizations.

 While Navattic is a great tool for marketing teams that are looking to create product tours, it leaves a lot to be desired when it comes to sales use cases.
-For SaaS sales teams, TestBox is a much better fit, helping sales reps create demo environments and leave behind POCs instantly.
+For sales and solutions teams, TestBox is a much better fit, helping AEs and SEs create custom demo environments and POCs instantly.

 Each company you're talking to gets its own unique product instance, so you never have to worry about PII in the platform.
 Plus, each instance is preconfigured with realistic, AI-generated data and functional integrations, making it easy for leads to experience your product as though they've already been using it for months.

-After sending a TestBox playground to a lead, AEs can access detailed metrics on how their leads are interacting with the playground.
-They can see which specific stakeholders have activated, how long they spent testing, which features they tested, and how long they spent testing each of those features.
-This helps reps create personalized follow-up communications.
+After sending a TestBox sandbox to a lead, you can access detailed metrics on how leads are interacting with it.
+See which specific stakeholders have activated, how long they spent testing, which features they tested, and how long they spent testing each of those features.
+This helps you create personalized follow-up communications.

-For leaders at sales-led companies, TestBox playgrounds can be used to give prospects a way to try your product before they buy it that requires minimal engineering work.
-You can embed TestBox playgrounds on your website, add test-drive CTAs to email marketing and outbound campaigns, and pre-qualify leads before sales calls.
+Finally, for sales-led orgs that don't have an existing free trial, TestBox sandboxes can be used to give prospects a way to try your product before they buy it.
+You can embed TestBox trials on your website, add test-drive CTAs to email marketing and outbound campaigns, and include them on your G2 profile.

 Related Reading: Navattic vs. TestBox

 Want to learn more?
-Schedule a demo to see how TestBox can help you create on-demand, personalized demo experiences for every lead.
+Schedule a demo to see how TestBox can help you create on-demand, personalized demo environments and POCs for every lead.

 Best Navattic competitor for catering to multiple go-to-market use cases.